 In 2018 I developed, composed, and presented four unique seasonally-inspired sound garden events, one for each season of the year, in four different outdoor locations around the state of Minnesota.
 I specifically chose each site for it’s natural beauty, historical significance, and proximity to an important body of water.
+Inspired by the Water Protectors at Standing Rock and around the world, I wanted to create connective, reflective experiences that were situated at the waters edge.
 Each seasonal Sound Garden featured commissioned site-specific poetry, visual art, storytelling, dance, history, and live performances by the roving Free Range Orchestra & Choir, a spatial ensemble I founded in 2015.

 (click link icons below for more about each seasonal sound garden)